mattrussi/gitlab-com-runbooks/docs/uncategorized/wiz-runtime-sensor.md

 ```

 Once the firewall (or any other network component that is blocking the connection) is configured to allow it, the Runtime Sensor should recover from the error.

-The Runtime Sensor is installed on an unsupported platform
+The Runtime Sensor is installed on an unsupported platform.

 If the Runtime Sensor is installed on an unsupported platform, such as an incompatible kernel version, the Runtime Sensor pod will run but the Sensor binary will fail to execute.

 To verify if this is the case,

 Search the logs using the following command:

 ```shell
 kubectl logs -n wiz <pod name> | grep "sensor engine failed to start"
 ```

-And search for this error message:

-kernel version smaller than minimum 266752

 Search for the following error message:

 kernel version smaller than minimum 266752

 In this case, check the Supported Architectures and Platforms documentation to ensure that your platform is supported.
 If your platform is listed as supported, reach out to our support team using the instructions provided below.

-Verify the node architecture is supported
+### Verify the node architecture is supported

 Displayed error

 exec ./wiz-sensor: exec format error

 This error means that the Sensor is running on a non-supported architecture, or that the Sensor image does not match the node architecture.

-What you should do
+**What you should do?**

 Check the node architecture using the following command: